What’s a good way to organize the index of a search engine?

 A way that is fast and returns a lot of relevant results?
 Maybe one that doesn’t need to be search the whole index to find results?

-A newly granted patent from Microsoft provides some interesting insights into indexing by document, and how static ranking factors may influence whether a document is in a main index partition, or if it might be found in a later partition acting like an extended index.
+A newly granted patent from Microsoft provides some interesting insights into indexing by document, and how static ranking factors may influence whether a document is in the main index partition, or if it might be found in a later partition acting like an extended index.

 It’s an excellent point, and references from Google on how they may manage their index seem to support it well.
 Here are a couple of posts that I’ve written on patents issued to Google about main and extended databases: